 See more trip photos here.

 GPS Track: available

-This Mountaineers glacier climb was very popular.
-As a result, many students in the basic climbing course fought hard for a spot on listed trips.
-Then again, all classic climbs usually had a mile-long waitlist and impossible to register.
-But I lucked out at the last minute when a student canceled.
-So I, in turn, moved up to the official list!
+This climb was incredibly popular among the Mountaineers groups.
+As a basic climb, many students in the course fought hard for a spot on listed trips.
+But I lucked out at the last minute when a fellow student canceled after our trip to Mount Baker.

-I couldn’t remember the last time the weather forecast on Labor Day weekend was this promising.
-Then the weather turned out to be gorgeous during our entire trip.
+I couldn’t remember the last time forecast on Labor Day weekend was this promising.
+But it was super exciting to come face to face with the famous peak at last.
+Then it ended up being gorgeous during our three-day outing.

+See more trip photos here.